 Common Services

 CyberArk_Integration_Web Fuse service – Common service to fetch password from CyberArk for given account.
-This will need to be evaluated to be used for CWA

-Design Scalability

-Design is scalable for the specific webservice call at Eclipse.

-Any new webservice calls to be added to the existing use case or as part of new use case would follow a similar pattern

-Data Scalability

 NA.
 CWA do not control any business data.

 System Management, Monitoring, and Administration

-Each CWA service within the scope will be tested for successful execution in the E2E environment.
-Successful Integration and integrity of data exchanged will be tested.
+Each CEI service within the scope will be tested for successful execution in the ST Environment.
+(Can be misunderstood as a different env) Successful Integration and integrity of data exchanged will be tested.
 No checks on data will be performed.

+CEI monitoring and management will be supported by TMK IS

 Assumptions